Kyle Walker (politician): State Senate

-In February 2022, Walker voted against a bill that would prevent transgender athletes from competing in school sports that match their gender identity.
 In March 2022, he voted against a bill that would repeal Indiana's requirement for a permit to carry a handgun in public places.
 In August 2022, Walker voted against a near total abortion ban in Indiana, after he expressed his opposition in July to a first trimester ban without reasonable exceptions for rape, incest, health of the mother and cases of fatal fetal anomaly.